tbrowder/CSV-Table/README.md

 You can also change the names of fields, but, unless you also change the corresponding field names in the data hashes, you will most likely have problems.
 It would be much easier to modify the original CSV file.

-You can choose to ave the changed data (`$t.save`) any time, but you will be asked to confirm the save.
+You can choose to have the changed data (`$t.save`) any time, but you will be asked to confirm the save.

-You can also save the data in a new file: `$t.save-as: $stem`.
+You can also save the data in a new file: `$t.save: $stem`.
 Where `$stem` is the desired basename without a suffix.
 The new files will have the '.csv' and '-raw.csv' names (or your desired 'raw' file string).

 DESCRIPTION
 ===========

 **CSV::Table** is a class enabling access to a CSV table's contents.
 Tables with a header row must have unique field names.

-By default, text is 'normalized', that is, it is trimmed of leading and trailing whitespace and multiple contiguous interior whitespaces are collapsed into single ones.

 Input files are read immediately, so very large files may overwhelm system resources.

+By default, text in a cell is 'normalized', that is, it is trimmed of leading and trailing whitespace and multiple contiguous interior whitespaces are collapsed into single ones.
+In this context, 'whitespace' is one or more characters in the set `(" ", "\t", "\n")`.
+Exceptions to that rule occur when the user wishes to use a newline in a cell or a tab is used as a cell separator.
+In those cases, some other character must be chosen as a line-ending or cell separator, and the newline or tab are **not** considered to be a whitespace character for the normalization algorithm.
+(See more details and examples below.)

 It can handle the following which other CSV handlers may not: